EHR Goals for a Behavioral Health Practice

 Deciding on the right solution is a very important decision for achieving EHR goals.
 There are a lot of options out there that, quite frankly, make the process a little overwhelming.
 Choosing the right EHR is a matter of self-assessment, goals and planning, and vendor evaluation, all of which are discussed in greater detail in our EHR Buyer’s Guide for Private Practices, available for download.

-5. What to expect when making the switch
+5. What to expect when switching EHRs

 Costs that arise during the transition from one EHR to another are sometimes difficult to predict and catch practice owners off guard.
 These surprises often occur during certain parts of the transitory process, such as when terminating existing contracts, paying larger up-front fees for the new product, losing productivity during the transition, or migrating patient data.